OxxoCodes/oxxocodes.github.io/_pages/about.md

 Hello! 👋

+My name's Nathan.
+I live in the greater Seattle Washington area, and love anything and everything computational.

-I'm a software engineer at Microsoft - I spend most of my time at work training small language models, working with LLM evaluations, and developing tooling to support our evaluation and data generation pipelines.
+During the week I'm a software engineer at Microsoft.
+Here, I spend most of my time training small language models, working with LLM evaluations, and developing tooling to support our evaluation and data generation pipelines.
 Outside of work, I enjoy learning about multilinguality, low-resource NLP, knowledge distillation, and general deep learning.

 I graduated in August 2025 from Clemson University with my Master's in Computer Science with a focus on Data Science & Informatics, and I received my Bachelor's degree in May 2025 in Computer Science with a minor in cybersecurity.